Subfertility

 Unexplained infertility: where tests are normal but conception still hasn’t occurred.
 Couples with unexplained infertility may not benefit from intensive treatments and may be advised to try conceiving naturally for a longer time.

-At Happiher, we provide a full assessment to look at all potential contributing factors with sensitivity and scientific accuracy.
+At Happiher, we do a full assessment to look at all potential contributing factors with sensitivity and scientific accuracy.

 What Happens During a Basic Infertility Work Up?

-Your consultation includes a detailed discussion of your cycle, medical history, and any previous investigations or attempts to conceive.
-Based on your needs, tests may include:
+Your consultation will include a full discussion of your cycle, medical history and any previous investigations or attempts to conceive.
+Depending on your needs tests may include:

-Pelvic ultrasound: to assess the ovaries, womb, and surrounding structures
+Pelvic ultrasound: to look at the ovaries, womb and surrounding structures

 Blood tests: to check hormone levels (FSH, LH, oestradiol, AMH, thyroid, prolactin)